Armidale-class patrol boat: Operational history

 The Patrol Boat force has subsequently been reorganised to allocate a single crew to each platform.

-At the start of 2014, the long transit differences and near-constant deployment of the patrol boats for Operation Resolute was impacting on the ability to keep the vessels properly maintained.
+At the start of 2014, the long transit differences and near-constant deployment of the patrol boats for Operation Resolute were impacting on the ability to keep the vessels properly maintained.

 In August 2014, a fire broke out aboard while undergoing refit work at a civilian shipyard in Hemmant, Queensland.
 The patrol boat was damaged beyond repair and was decommissioned on 18 December.

 In November 2017 the RAN began deploying Armidale-class patrol boats to the Philippines.
 The boats have been used to conduct counter-terrorism patrols in the Sulu Sea with the Philippine Navy.

+Albany, Childers, and Bathurst were decommissioned on 4 December 2025, becoming the final vessels of the class to leave RAN service.